Bioinformatics in R 2022

 To ensure we can take advantage of the many functions Discord provides (e.g. screen sharing), we’d like to ask you to install and use the client (https://discord.com/) instead of the online version of the app

-Please use the following link to join the chat-room.
+Please use this link to join the chat-room.

 The remaining places are offered for Ph.D. candidates from the Biomedical Graduate School from Aachen.
 Participants will be selected based on a motivation letter (maximum of 300 words), where you should describe: